-Featuring BPA-free plastic, a stainless steel thermal carafe, and an overall clean design, the Bonavita 8-Cup One-Touch Coffee Maker is a great pick under $135.
+Featuring BPA-free plastic, a stainless steel thermal carafe, and an overall clean design, the Bonavita 8-Cup One-Touch is a great pick under $135.
 If you prefer a glass carafe, you can get that instead for $40 less or approximately $50 less if you select the version with a black base (as opposed to the more expensive stainless-steel option) with a thermal carafe.
-The version pictured below is the stainless-steel coffee maker with thermal carafe.
+The version pictured here is the stainless-steel model with thermal carafe.

 This Bonavita machine brews up to 8 cups within six minutes at a maximum temperature range of 205-degrees Fahrenheit.
-When you’re doing brewing your coffee, you can rely on its auto shut-off feature to safely power down your coffee maker at home, allowing you to get on with your busy day.
+When you’re doing brewing your coffee, you can rely on its auto shut-off feature to safely power down your appliance, allowing you to get on with your busy day.

 - One-touch brew